molst/annagreta/README.md

 ## Annagreta does NOT

- * try conform to any authentication standards
+ * try conform to any authentication standards (in favor of simplicity)
  * (yet) address any channel security

 ## Getting Started